lorin/booknotes/Drift-Into-Failure.md

 - Continuous operations and training, non-stop on-the-job education, a regular throughput of new students or other learners, and challenging operational workloads contribute greatly to reduced error rates and enhanced reliability.
+- The frame of reference for understanding people’s ideas and people’s decisions, then, should be their own local work context, the context in which they were embedded, and from whose (limited) point of view assessments and decisions were made.
 - Smaller dangers are courted in order to understand and forestall larger ones.
 - Instead [a belief about the possibility to continue operating safely] should be a belief that is open to intervention as as to keep it curious, open-minded, complexly sensitized, inviting of doubt, and ambivalent toward the past.
 - [Reaching and staying at a high-reliability end-state] involves a